glamorous-noob/findStuffer/README.md

 # FindStuffer
-FindStuffer, a Burp extension that finds stuff.
+FindStuffer, a Burp extension to Find Stuff.
 ## Why FindStuffer
 When using Brup's built-in search modals in the Proxy or the Logger tabs, there are some limitations.
 This extension aims to overcome these limitations, with no intention to replace the original Burp search functionalities (because why would I work to do that ?)
 ## Demo & How to use
 TODO
 ## Installation
 At this moment, you need to compile this code to create a JAR and import manually from Extender → Extensions → Add.

 A JAR will be added soon to this project's releases page.
-I still haven't looked into add this to the BApp store.
+I still haven't looked into adding this to the BApp store.
 ## Use cases
 Some of the situations that led me to coding this.
 These happened in projects containing 10k-20k+ requests.
 ### Use case 1